Frequently Asked Questions

 Our local wants to organize a training and we have an instructor, but we need financial assistance.
 Can the TTF help?

 Yes!
 Our Course Reimbursement program offers a reimbursement to locals offering their own craft safety and skills training.
-Reimbursements are intended to help defray the cost of providing group training and must meet a minimim of five students.
+Reimbursements are intended to help defray the cost of providing group training and courses must meet a minimum of five students.
 A local union officer must submit the application prior to training.
 Refer to the Course Reimbursement page for the application acceptance schedule.
 We will notify you once the application is approved and let you know which expenses we can reimburse.
 Click here to see a sample of a complete Course Reimbursement Application.

 Our local has funding for a course, but we don’t have a trainer.
 Can the TTF help?